joseramoncajide/master_data_science_capstone/exploratory_data_analysis.md

 The dataset contains requests from users of 70 diferent bank companies.

-We decided to change anonimyzed names by friendly ones:
+We decided to change anonymized names by friendly ones:

 ``` r
 setkey(DT,OP_ADQUIRENTE)